kevinvud/Shopping-App-Demo/README.md

 ### Description

 This is a simple shopping app which has 4 categories.
-This app will show user all available products in each category with price, title, and image of each item.
+This app shows user all available products in each category including each product price, title, and image.

+Features:

 * Show category to user
 * Separate product in category
 * Show product price and image(s)